input-output-hk/plutus-pioneer-program/code/week03/README.md

 For us, the most important is *Spending*.
 This is what we have talked about so far in the context of the (E)UTxO model.
 This is when a script is run in order to validate a spending input for a transaction.

 The *Minting* purpose comes into play when you want to define a native token.
-Its purpose us to describe under which cirumstances the native token can be minted or burned.
+Its purpose us to describe under which circumstances the native token can be minted or burned.

 There are also two new brand new purposes - *Rewarding* - related to staking and *Certifying* - related to stake delegation.